Arkadiusz Krysik

 • Distributing data backups across the cluster to prevent data loss in the event of a member failure

 Hazelcast provides a plethora of features like distributed caching, synchronization, clustering, and processing that bolster the scalability and high availability of applications.
-Development of scalable applications with Hazelcast necessitates prioritizing capacity planning, conforming to design principles and coding best practices, alongside implementing efficient performance tuning.
+As a fast data store, Hazelcast enhances operational efficiency and supports new revenue streams.
+Hazelcast developers use Hazelcast to build scalable applications with the ability to prioritize capacity planning, adhere to design principles and coding best practices, and implement efficient performance tuning.

 Clustering Data for High Availability